http4k/http4k/src/docs/blog/toolbox/index.md

 <img src="./guns.jpg" alt="lock stock: guns for show"/>

 Over the years of creating apps with [http4k], we've collated several tools that we use to turbo charge our development activities.
-With the advent of v4 of the library, and with a little time on our hands, we decided to bring all of these tools together into a single place so that all of our users could get their benefits.
+While working on v4 of the library, and with a little time on our hands, we decided to bring all of these tools together into a single place so that all of our users could get their benefits.

 These tools are mostly based around code generation of some sort or another and are mainly used to shortcut repetitive or mundane development tasks that you might encounter when developing and testing applications with [http4k].
 For development, we made extensive use of the excellent [http4k] web library (have you heard of it? it's really rather good!), as well as [KotlinPoet](https://square.github.io/kotlinpoet/) and [Bunting4k](https://github.com/fork-handles/forkhandles/tree/trunk/bunting4k), a new CLI flags library that we created for this task.